John M. Clark

 My research group has studied the neurotoxicology of insecticides, primarily dealing with Ca2+-dependent neurotransmitter release and voltage sensitive Ca2+-channels, in rat brain tissues for some 25+ years using a variety of biochemical approaches and techniques including: agonists/antagonists, radioisotopes, fluorescent probes, electrophysiology and functional and reverse genetics.
 We have studied the mechanisms of insecticide resistance in a variety of blood-sucking insect that vector disease and have used functional genomics to develop DNA-based diagnostics to monitor the evolution of resistance in vector populations.

-My research group, along with collaborators, are studying: (1) the role of insecticides in the increase occurrence of childhood obesity and type 2 diabetes; (2) the mode of action/resistance of a number of new insecticides for the control of human ectoparasites (e.g., lice, bed bugs and mosquitoes) and the development of sustainable resistance management strategies; (3) the effect of neurotoxicants on native channels and receptors expressed in neurolemma fragments injected into Xenopus laevis oocytes as a high-throughput screen to identify novel target sites; and (4) the role of the innate immune response in the evolution of vector competence in human lice.
+My research group, along with collaborators, are studying: (1) the role of insecticides in the increase occurrence of childhood obesity and type 2 diabetes; (2) the mode of action/resistance of a number of new insecticides for the control of human ectoparasites (e.g., lice, bed bugs and mosquitoes) and the development of sustainable resistance management strategies; (3) the effect of neurotoxicants on native channels and receptors expressed in neurolemma fragments injected into Xenopus laevis oocytes as a high-throughput screen to identify novel target sites; (4) the role of the innate immune response in the evolution of vector competence in human lice and (5) PFAS disruption of receptor-mediated endocytosis and later life metabolic dysfunction.

 Learn more at www.vasci.umass.edu/research-faculty/john-marshall-clark